 - Other benefits and risks

-Judges panel will review the submissions and select finalists to go to ITE 2018 to present in person.
-Feedback will be given to finalists in order to stregthen their pitch at the final event.
+Judges panel will review the submissions and select finalists to go to ITE 2020 to present in person.

-August 2018: Live Competition at ITE Annual Meeting in Minneapolis, MN
+August 2020: Live Competition at ITE Annual Meeting in New Orleans, LA

-Finalist teams will be provided travel funds to attend the Live Competition at the ITE Annual Meeting.
-Students will present to judges and a live audience (ten minutes per team to include four minutes for a question and answer period.
-Presentations will be recorded.
-Judges will deliberate and hold an “Awards Ceremony” where the finalists will be recognized.
+Finalist teams will attend the Live Competition at the ITE Annual Meeting.
+Students will have 10 minutes to present to a panel of judges and a live audience and face a question and answer session from the judges.